khakhalin/notes/keywords/dropout.md

 The original paper by Hinton (2012) introduced dropout in terms of a ensemble technique that allows training many overlapping networks in parallel, and thus improving the solution.
 Specifically, it kinda feels similar to [[bagging]], as every subnetwork sees a slightly different subset of data.

-One way to understand dropout is that it breaks co-adaptation of nodes that reduces network expressiveness (it's like, when one node just learns to carefully counterinteract another node, and then both don't help).
+One way to understand dropout is that it breaks co-adaptation of nodes that reduces network expressiveness (it's like, when one node just learns to carefully counteract another node, and then both don't help).

-Another potential explanation: to generalize well, a model should ideally be in a "flat area" in regards to certain changes of inputs: for example, changes, orthogonal to meaningful dimentions shouldn't change the output.
+Another potential explanation: to generalize well, a model should ideally be in a "flat area" in regards to some changes of inputs: changes, orthogonal to the space of meaningful dimensions shouldn't change the output.
 In practice, to make the output flat, we should drive some elements into saturated state.
 But on the other hand, with saturated hidden units, a model can no longer learn, as gradients vanish.
 (Hahn 2020) hypothesize that dropout solves this problem and allows to saturate inputs while still having access to meaningful gradients.

 # Lore

 Because of the p(1-p) term, dropout is most effective for p=0.5 (it maximizes p(1-p)).
 In practice, it's OK to set p at 0.5 for intermediate layers, but it should be higher (~0.8) for input layers, to avoid undersampling. _What?
 Why?_

-Keras takes 1-p as an argument (p of dropping, not p of leaving), so adjust your thinking accordingly.
+Keras takes 1-p as an argument (p of dropping, not p of leaving), so adjust your thinking accordingly. _Weird, right?_

-Some sources claim that dropout can, or even should be combined with L2 regularizations, but some state that it is unnecessary, as they often act similarly, and only hurt each other.
+Some sources claim that dropout can, or even should be combined with L2 regularization, but some state that it is unnecessary, as they act similarly, and only hurt each other.

-Batch normalization allegedly makes droupout unnecessary. _Some sources seem to imply that it is strictly better in some way._
+[[batch_normalization]] allegedly makes droupout unnecessary. _Some sources seem to imply that it is strictly better in some way._

 Dropout **should not be used on convolutional networks**, as convolution introduces coordination between changes in different weights, which contradicts the very idea of dropout.
 Or, another way to put it, there's no risk of overfitting with convolutions, as the weight matrix is relatively small, while the data is abundant, which means that in general regularization is not necessary.
 Refs: [1](https://towardsdatascience.com/dropout-on-convolutional-layers-is-weird-5c6ab14f19b2), [2](https://www.kdnuggets.com/2018/09/dropout-convolutional-networks.html)